-Brewster, a Democrat, was the representative for New York’s 17th congressional district from 1839 to 1843.
+Brewster was the representative for New York’s 17th congressional district and was a Democrat.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Brewster missed 626 of 1,725 roll call votes, which is 36.3%.
 This is worse than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.